Is an electrical installation certificate a legal requirement?

 For rental properties, landlords must adhere to specific regulations requiring periodic inspections and electrical safety certificates.
 These certificates are essential for the safety of existing tenants and are a legal requirement for any new or prospective tenant.

-Furthermore, regulations require landlords to demonstrate compliance regularly.
+Regulations require landlords to demonstrate compliance regularly.
 This involves having electrical installations inspected and tested at prescribed intervals by a qualified person.
-Failure to comply can lead to legal consequences and potentially endanger the safety of tenants.
+Failure to comply can lead to legal consequences and endanger the safety of tenants.

 Strategies to ensure compliance and avoid legal issues